CoreBond/corebond-architecture/README.md

 This model assumes attackers may gain firmware access or physical access to devices and therefore focuses on removing stored credentials that could be extracted and reused.

 ## Security Properties

 CoreBond is designed to provide the following security properties:

 • Device authentication without stored credentials
 • Reduced risk of credential extraction or reuse
 • Resistance to device cloning through intrinsic hardware identity
-• Simplified trust establishment during device pairing Further research is required to evaluate resilience against:
+• Simplified trust establishment during device pairing
-• signal replay
-• environmental variation
+• Deterministic device identity within defined environmental tolerances
-• side-channel observation